asseeger/SwiftlyAppleMailCreator/README.md

 # SwiftlyAppleMailCreator

 ## Purpose
-Command Line Tool / Executable to _compose_ a new mail.
+Command Line Tool / Executable to _compose_ a new mail with attachments.

-This executable is mainly to be used with Apple Mail, as attaching a file is for reasons that are beyond the scope of this project does _not_ work with MS Outlook.
+This executable is to be used with Apple Mail, as attaching a file is for reasons that are beyond the scope of this project does _not_ work with MS Outlook.

 ## Versioning
-2020-09-28 Version 1.0.0
+2021-07-01 Version 1.1.0 allowing multiple attachments (variadically from `CommandLine.arguments[4]` onwards) 2020-09-28 Version 1.0.0

-## Required Arguments
+## Usage: Required Arguments
 - Email Adress
 - Subject
 - Message Body
-- Absolut path to the attachment file
+- from parameter 5: absolut path(s) to the attachment file(s)

 ## Security
 Sandboxing is deactivated for this small project.

 ## Disclaimer
-As mentioned above, this project is meant to work with Apple Mail and is conformed working with that Mail client on
+As mentioned above, this project is meant to work with Apple Mail and is confirmed working with that Mail client on
-- macOS 10.15.7
+- macOS 10.15.7+
-- (to be continued)
+- macOS 11+